 create table sls_stream( a int, b int, c VARCHAR ) WITH ( type ='sls', endPoint ='<yourEndpoint>', accessId ='<yourAccessId>', accessKey ='<yourAccessKey>', startTime = '<yourStartTime>', project ='<yourProjectName>', logStore ='<yourLogStoreName>', consumerGroup ='<yourConsumerGroupName>' );The following table describes the parameters in the WITH part.

 Parameter Description endPoint The URL that is used to access projects and logs in Log Service.
 For more information, see Endpoints.

 For example, the URL that is used to access Log Service in the China (Hangzhou) region is http://cn-hangzhou.log.aliyuncs.com.
 Make sure that the URL starts with http://.

 accessId The AccessKey ID of your Alibaba Cloud account. accessKey The AccessKey secret of your Alibaba Cloud account. startTime The time when logs start to be consumed.
 When you run a Realtime Compute for Apache Flink job, specify a time point that is later than the start time specified by this parameter. project The name of the Log Service project. logStore The name of the Logstore in the project. consumerGroup The name of the Log Service consumer group.

 For more information about other parameters in the WITH part, see Create a Log Service source table.

 - Create an Elasticsearch result table.

 - Elasticsearch result tables are supported in Realtime Compute V3.2.2 and later.
-When you create a Realtime Compute job, select the correct version.
+When you create a Realtime Compute for Apache Flink job, select a valid version.

-- Elasticsearch result tables are based on the RESTful API.
-These result tables are compatible with all Elasticsearch versions.
+- Elasticsearch result tables are based on RESTful APIs and are compatible with all Elasticsearch versions.

-- Elasticsearch supports document updates based on the
+- Elasticsearch allows you to update documents based on the

 PRIMARY KEYfield.
 Only one field can be specified as the